Bethanien

 Are there guided tours?

-Check the official website for information on available guided tours and their schedules.
+Check the official website for information on guided tours, as these may be offered during specific events or exhibitions.

 What’s the best time to visit?